This is the multi-page printable view of this section. Click here to print.

 Types of Influence Fields

-Both types use CamInfluenceData records to describe what they modify.
-Multiple fields can be active at the same time — their effects are resolved by priority stacking.
+Both use a CamInfluenceData record to describe what they modify (camera name + influence magnitude).
+Multiple fields can be active simultaneously — their effects stack additively.

 Priority Stacking